The Legislative Assembly

 Brissot was considered a radical in 1789 when he occupied the centre-left of the Legislative Assembly.
 He was a moderate Republican who wanted to abolish the monarchy and the 1791 constitution.
 He was also in favour of war with France’s European neighbours: to bring about the collapse of the French monarchy, to export revolutionary ideas and to threaten monarchies elsewhere.

-Brissot’s large contingent of followers came to be known as the Brissotins, the Girondins (many hailed from the Gironde département) or the Rolandists (their leaders frequented the salon of Madame Roland).
+Brissot’s followers were variously known as the Brissotins, the Girondins (many hailed from the Gironde département) or the Rolandists (their leaders frequented the salon of Madame Roland).

 Problems and challenges